 If you want to make it look more like the real thing, color1 should be white, color2 should be red, color8 should be yellow, color10 should be orange and the rest are up to you.
 Feel free to look at photos of the real thing for inspiration.

 The two endcap pieces have alternating layers, so you should print them with color switches.
 If your slicer doesn't support it directly, you can upload you gcode file here, insert color change points and download the new gcode file.
+WARNING: that page is not the most reliable, please double check the output to make sure the gcode file is complete and all the color changes are in place.
 Assuming a 0.2 layer height, here are the color change points:

 - start with color2